pinacai/PINAC_Workspace/README.md

 > In this we develop the frontend part of the desktop app.
 We develop the Python server separately in our repo  <a href="https://github.com/pinacai/PINAC-Nexus">PINAC Nexus</a>.
 We update the server in this repo with every new version of the server.

-## 📢 Annoucement !!!
+## ⬆️ Some Updates !!!

-We have successfully tested our Python server **PINAC-Nexus** on the cloud, therefore, we will soon shift the server to the cloud, making the app super smooth to use.
-Additionally, we will have our cloud login system, instead of local login which is typically useless.
-Development is going on, please stay tuned.
+We will soon start development of a united cloud login system for PINAC, instead of local login which is typically useless.
+In this preview we have removed local login system.

 ## 🎨 Themes